MFA Post-Graduate Opportunities

 The Stamps MFA Graduate Program supports a variety of scholarships, residencies, individually funded projects and post-graduate opportunities.

-Recent graduate students are eligible to apply for funding opportunities up to two years after graduation.
+Recent graduate students are eligible to apply for funding opportunities up to five years after graduation.
 Post-graduate support is not an obligation of the Stamps MFA Program, it is merit based funding that is reviewed by the Associate Dean’s office and the Program Director.

 The Stamps MFA program will help fund exhibitions, residencies, and projects on a case by case basis.